Tours and activities

 7. Wandering around the tunnels of Castillo San Felipe de Barajas

 The fort is within walking distance of Getsemaní.
 Because of its prominent location atop a hill, you can’t avoid it.
-The well-preserved fort from 1536, is the largest Spanish fort in South America.
+The well-preserved fortress from 1536, is the largest Spanish fortress in South America.
 In 1984, it received UNESCO recognition as a World Heritage Site.
 Tickets cost around COP25,000/€5.
-For more information, visit the
+For more information, visit the Castillo San Felipe de Barajas website.

 8. Enjoying the view at Café del Mar